This post may contain affiliate links

 Set up a password manager.

-This is a list of passwords that’s kept in one secure file or app so you never lose them.
+This is a list of passwords that are kept in one secure file or app so you never lose them.

 Update your apps and delete the ones you never use.